fsmMLK/inkscapeCircuitSymbols/README.md

 Each entry has several tabs.
 Depending on which tab is on top, the extension will create different elements in your document as soon as you click on `Apply` button (or check `live preview`).

-In addition to these elements, both menu entries has extra tabs to generate signal labes and annotation.
+In addition to these elements, both menu entries has extra tabs to generate signal labels and annotation.
 They are repeated in both entries to facilitate its use.

 ## GENERAL menu entry